Personal websites & portfolios

 Claude Code is powerful, but it's not a replacement for understanding what you're building.
 If your app handles other people's data, processes payments, or is publicly accessible - you need to get a developer to review it before you launch.

 A year ago, building software without coding was barely possible.
 Now, you can build genuinely useful things with nothing but a clear description and a bit of patience.
-These tools will only get better over time, and the people who start learning now will have a real advantage.
+These tools will only get better over time, and the people who start learning now will have a real advantage over everyone else.

 Claude Code has genuinely lowered the barrier to building software.
-You don't need a computer science degree, years of experience, or even a single line of code - you just need a clear idea of what you want and the willingness to describe it precisely.
+You don't need to have a computer science degree, years of experience, or be able to write a single line of code - you just need a clear idea of what you want and describe how it should look.

 If you found this guide useful, you'll enjoy my weekly newsletter - every week I analyse the latest AI advances and how you can use them.
 It's free and you can unsubscribe at any time.